jamesjoshuahill/jamesjoshuahill.github.io/_posts/2015-03-27-okagesama-de.md

 I recognised the word _kage_ as shadow.
 I had been content with this translation for many years, but in hindsight I had missed some clues to its meaning along the way.

-My first time I read the word was Akira Kurosawa's film _Kagemusha_, usually translated as _Shadow Warrior_.
+The first time I read the word was Akira Kurosawa's film _Kagemusha_, usually translated as _Shadow Warrior_.
 The story featured a thief with an uncanny resemblance to a feudal lord.
 In secret he was taught to impersonate the warlord.
 As the _kagemusha_ he became a warrior, but when he took the warlord's place he was more than a shadow .

 Later I became a fan of the popular anime _Naruto_.
-In a fantasy world of ninja, one of young hero's favourite ninja techniques is _kagebushin no jutsu_, the shadow clone technique. _Kage_ also appears in the titles of the ninja leaders.
+In a fantasy world of ninja, _kage_ appears in the titles of the ninja leaders.
 Fire for the _Hokage_, wind for the _Kazekage_ and so on.
 I remember wondering what the wind's shadow might be, but let it go.

 Ultimately, it wasn't until I came across _okagesama de_ that my understanding of _kage_ unravelled.
 Reading it as 'thanks to your shadow' I knew something was lost in translation.
 It was time to dig.